Apricot And Pistachio Marzipan Danish

 4

-Add orange blossom water, almond essence, vanilla, cornflour and egg white and blend 40 sec/speed 5.
+Add almond essence, vanilla, cornflour and egg white and blend 40 sec/speed 5.

 5

-Tip mixture out onto piece of baking paper, dusted with cornflour, wrap and cool in fridge.
-You must not put the warm ‘marzipan’ onto the pastry.
+Tip mixture out onto piece of baking paper, dusted with cornflour, wrap and set aside.

 6